Read This First

 Prompt 1: Provide an full elaboration on Cromwell’s Rule defined below

-The central claim is this: Cromwell’s Rule, named after the English statesman Oliver Cromwell and introduced by statistician Dennis Lindley, is a principle in Bayesian statistics.
+In plain terms: Cromwell’s Rule, named after the English statesman Oliver Cromwell and introduced by statistician Dennis Lindley, is a principle in Bayesian statistics.

 Wikipedia

-“ Cromwell’s rule , named by statistician Dennis Lindley , states that the use of prior probabilities of 1 (“the event will definitely occur”) or 0 (“the event will definitely not occur”) should be avoided, except when applied to statements that are logically true or false, such as 2 + 2 equaling 4.”
+“ Cromwell’s rule, named by statistician Dennis Lindley, states that the use of prior probabilities of 1 (“the event will definitely occur”) or 0 (“the event will definitely not occur”) should be avoided, except when applied to statements that are logically true or false, such as 2 + 2 equaling 4.”

 Prior Probabilities